2021 Tampa Bay Buccaneers season: Week 5: vs. Miami Dolphins

 Quarterback Tom Brady threw for 411 yards and five touchdown passes, as Tampa Bay defeated in-state rival Miami 45–17.
 Antonio Brown was the standout receiver, with two touchdown receptions, and 124 total yards.
 Midway through the second quarter, Brown caught a short, 8-yard pass from Brady, then broke free untouched for a 62-yard touchdown.
 It was the longest play of the game, and the longest play of the Buccaneers' season thus far.

-Just before halftime, Miami drove to the Tampa Bay 30 yard line, but Jacoby Brissett was sacked and fumbled, snuffing out the drive.
+Just before halftime, Miami drove to the Tampa Bay 30-yard line, but Jacoby Brissett was sacked and fumbled, snuffing out the drive.
 Brissett was already hobbling with a hamstring injury suffered in the first quarter.
 Bradley Pinion attempted a 60-yard field as time expired, but missed wide left.
 Tampa Bay led 24–10 at halftime.

 The Dolphins trimmed the deficit to seven points, making the score 24–17 late in the third quarter.
 But Tampa Bay dominated the fourth quarter.
 Brady connected with Mike Evans for two touchdowns, as the Buccaneers pulled away for a 45–17 victory, and improved to 4–1 on the season, their best start since 2005.
 It was the most points Tampa Bay ever scored against their in-state rival Miami, and their largest margin of victory in the series history.
 Tom Brady also recorded his first game with 400+ yards passing and five or more touchdown passes in the same game.

 Week 6: at Philadelphia Eagles

 Tampa Bay traveled to Philadelphia for a Thursday night matchup.
 The Buccaneers defeated the Eagles 28–22 to improve to 5–1 on the season.
 Leonard Fournette carried the ball 22 times for 81 yards and two touchdowns, and quarterback Tom Brady threw two touchdown passes.
 The Buccaneers built a 21-point lead, then held off an Eagles rally for a 6-point victory.

 The Buccaneers defense held Jalen Hurts to only 20 yards passing in the first half.
 The Eagles offense in total was held to under 100 scrimmage yards through three quarters.
-However, two costly defensive Pass interference penalties against Tampa Bay paved the way for two Eagles touchdowns.
+However, two costly defensive pass interference penalties against Tampa Bay paved the way for two Eagles touchdowns.

-With 9:04 left in regulation, the Tampa Bay offense elected to go for it on a 4th & 2 at the Philadelphia 46 yard line.
+With 9:04 left in regulation, the Tampa Bay offense elected to go for it on a 4th & 2 at the Philadelphia 46-yard line.
 Brady's pass was incomplete intended for O. J. Howard, turning the ball over on downs.
 The Eagles took advantage of the field position driving for a touchdown, and trimmed the score to 28–22 with six minutes left in regulation.
 The Buccaneers, however, were able to control the ball for the rest of the game.
 Twice they converted on third down and managed to run the clock out to secure the victory.

-Tampa Bay's 5–1 start matches the franchise's best record after six games (1979, 1997, 2002, 2005).
+Tampa Bay's 5–1 start matched the franchise's best record after six games (1979, 1997, 2002, and 2005).
 Tampa Bay and Philadelphia would later meet in the Wild Card playoffs, with the Buccaneers victorious again.